nodejs/node/doc/api/policy.md

 ### Dependency Redirection

 An application may need to ship patched versions of modules or to prevent modules from allowing all modules access to all other modules.
-In order to do so redirection can be used by intercepting attempts to load the modules wishing to be replaced.
+Redirection can be used by intercepting attempts to load the modules wishing to be replaced.

 ```json
 {